avelino/awesome-go/README.md

 *Libraries for generating and working with log files.*

+* [blog4go](https://github.com/YoungPioneers/blog4go) - A fast logger for GO with suports for hook and kinds of output.
 * [glog](https://github.com/golang/glog) - Leveled execution logs for Go.
 * [go-log](https://github.com/siddontang/go-log) - Log lib supports level and multi handlers.
 * [go-log](https://github.com/ian-kent/go-log) - A log4j implementation in Go.